 There is no maximum age for circumcision.
-Our clients include a wide range of ages from teens to seniors as well as infants, and Gentle Procedures NB is the only dedicated circumcision clinic in the Maritimes that will be offering circumcision fo teens as a routine procedure with the Pollock Technique™.
+Our clients include a wide range of ages from teens to seniors as well as infants, and Gentle Procedures NB is the only circumcision clinic in the Maritimes offering circumcision for teens as a routine procedure with the Pollock Technique™.

 For this reason many our clients come from PEI and Newfoundland to our Fredericton clinic.
 Just let us know if you are travelling overnight for the surgery, and we can recommend local accommodation for you and your son.

 Should your teenage son require circumcision, or if you are a youth seeking more information, we encourage you to explore more of the info available on our website (and others) and to contact us for a consultation when you are ready.